sy142/stabilizer_practice/README.md

 ## Overview

-This repository contains the analysis code and supplementary materials for the empirical companion paper to [Yilmaz & Çene (2026)](https://doi.org/10.3390/math14061064).
+This repository contains the analysis code for the empirical companion paper to [Yilmaz & Çene (2026)](https://doi.org/10.3390/math14061064).
 While the theory paper established the mathematical foundations and regression-based Monte Carlo validation of the Stabilizer Variable Test (SVT), this companion paper applies the SVT within a confirmatory factor analysis / structural equation modeling (CFA/SEM) framework using empirical data.

 **Key finding:** Biological rhythm regularity (BRIAN) functions as a Type B (directional alignment) stabilizer variable for the chronotype–physical activity path, reducing cross-group parameter heterogeneity by 82.3% (CV: 175.8% → 31.1%) across 10 demographic moderators.